jhancock532/Awesome-Innovation/README.md

 Hi!

 This course is slightly unconventional.
-Like an art course, you are expected to explore the course theme in your own time, and in your own direction (A-Levels in STEM subjects did not prepare me for this whatsoever).
 To make it easier for everyone involved, I'm curating this library of resources, materials and advice.

 It includes
  * Websites to get things done.